Evers, bipartisan task force both calling for funding hike

-Gov. Tony Evers campaigned on the promise to increase funding for public schools by $1.4 billion and now a bipartisan legislative task force is also calling for significant spending hikes.
+Gov. Tony Evers campaigned on the promise to increase funding for public schools by $1.4 billion, and now a bipartisan legislative task force that heard from parents, teachers and others across Wisconsin is also calling for significant increases in state spending and local property taxes.

-Commission co-chair state Sen. Luther Olsen said Wednesday that he hopes the report provides an opportunity for Republicans and Democrats to work together on school funding.
+Commission co-chair Sen. Luther Olsen, a Republican who also chairs the Senate's Education Committee, said Wednesday that he hopes the panel's report released last week provides an opportunity for Republicans and Democrats to work with Evers on school funding.

-Olsen also says he hopes Evers would put some of the group's recommendations in his state budget proposal.
-Many of the ideas mirror what Evers proposed last year as state superintendent in his agency budget that would have increased school funding by 10 percent.
+"I don't think any of this stuff is going to be easy," Olsen said.
+"I would like to say the hard work is done, but the hard work is just beginning.
+Now the rubber meets the road."

-The commission has no total cost for its recommendations.
-But their proposals call for the state to pay for two-thirds of school costs, while allowing local property taxes to also go up more.
+Evers, when asked about the report after touring a Madison elementary school on Wednesday, called it a "great first start."
+The Democrat said he expected there would be areas of overlap with what he will propose, but he didn't specify what exactly.

 Digital Access For Only $0.99